 Home births are supported by our community-based midwives, who will remain with you once you are in established labour and two midwives will be present at birth.
 We encourage waterbirths and can help you arrange the use of an inflatable pool.

 A homebirth may not be recommended by your midwife or obstetrician.
-You may want to disucss your choice or options at the Consultant Midwife Led Birth Options Clinic where we can provide support for you and the midwaves in order to promote safety.
+You may want to discuss your choice or options at the Consultant Midwife Led Birth Options Clinic where we can provide support for you and the midwives in order to promote safety.

 What are contractions like?